Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-The $3$-label scheme raises a natural question: \textit{Is it possible to have a labeling scheme with only $2$ (i.e., of size $1$ bit) labels that solves cycle detection with the view distance $1$ for every node?} The answer turns out to be negative and we establish the following impossibility.
+The LCP with $3$ distinct proof labels raises the question of whether $2$ distinct proof labels suffice with a view distance of $1$.
+The following theorem rules this out.

-\begin{theorem} There is no algorithm $\mathcal{A}$ that together with a labeling $L$ consisting of $2$ labels (i.e., $|L| = 1$) only constitutes a locally checkable labeling scheme for cycle detection with the assumption that every node has view distance $1$. \end{theorem}
+\begin{theorem} There is no algorithm $\mathcal{A}$ that together with a proof $L$ consisting of only $2$ distinct proof labels (i.e., $|L| = 1$) establishes an LCP for cycle existence with the assumption that every node has the view distance $1$. \end{theorem}

-\begin{proof} Assume, for the sake of contradiction, that there exists a system $\mathcal{S}$ that is an $(L_1,\mathcal{A})_{2,1}$-system for cycle detection.
-Consider a graph $G_1$ consisting of $7$ nodes $v_1,v_2,v_3,v_4,v_5, v_6, v_7$ connected in a path, with an additional edge $(v_5,v_7)$ creating a cycle.
-We show that if all nodes in $G_1$ accept according to $\mathcal{A}$, then all nodes in an acyclic graph also accept according to $\mathcal{A}$, violating the soundness~property.
+\begin{proof}[Proof of Theorem \ref{thm:impos_2labels}] Assume, for the sake of contradiction, that there exists a proof $L_1$ and a verification algorithm $\mathcal{A}$ for verifying cycle existence that requires only $2$ distinct proof labels and view distance $1$ for every node in the given graph.
+Let us consider a cyclic graph $G_1$ consisting of $7$ nodes $\{v_1,v_2,\cdots,v_7\}$ connected in a path, with an additional edge $(v_5,v_7)$ creating a cycle.
+We show that if all nodes in $G_1$ accept with the help of the proof $L_1$ and $\mathcal{A}$, then the algorithm $\mathcal{A}$ makes all nodes in an acyclic graph accept for some proof (we will construct such proofs from $L_1$), which is a violation of the soundness property.